Cottage | 2 bedrooms | sleeps 4

 Southview is part of a row of traditional Cotswold stone cottages, located on a peaceful lane, in the heart of the beautiful village of Painswick, well known as the "Queen of the Cotswolds" and famous for its 99 yew trees in the ancient churchyard.
 Many places within the village, including Southview's garden, have stunning views out over the glorious countryside of the Painswick Valley.
 Southview is well placed for exploring the surrounding countryside or visiting the many beautiful towns and villages of the Cotswolds.
 The famous Cotswold Way footpath, which runs from Bath to Chipping Campden, goes past the front door of the cottage.

 The cottage has been lovingly renovated by its owner, to highlight its traditional character features, including exposed Cotswold stone walls and oak beams, wooden doors and a large inglenook fireplace.
-The character of the cottage is complemented by its modern facilities, including wireless internet access, two flatscreen TVs and a well equipped kitchen.
+The character of the cottage is complemented by its modern facilities, including wireless internet access, a flatscreen TV and a well equipped kitchen.

 The cottage sleeps a maximum of four people, in two bedrooms, with one bathroom.
 Quiet on street parking is freely available.
 Southview is an ideal retreat for friends, couples or a family, looking for a peaceful getaway.

 Southview can also be booked in conjunction with its very similar neighbouring property, Belleview.